 Harrap’s Myths Series

 George G. Harrap published a series of books on myths and legends around the world with detailed and decorative binding designs that frequently catch the eye of a book collector when they are spied on a shelf.
-The first title in the series was published in 1907 (Myths of the Norsemen), and other volumes followed each year until the early 1920s.
+The first title in the series was published in 1907 (Myths of the Norsemen), and other decorative volumes followed each year until the late 1910s.
+Later volumes from 1920 onwards feature less gaudy cover designs.
 Harrap referred to this series under various titles in its advertising material over the years, including “The Myths Series,” “The Famous Myths Series,” and “The Beautiful Myths Series”.

 Gresham Publishing released a similar set of myth and legend titles over the same period that may also be of interest which I have covered here.